 Unique Courses Broaden Student Experience

 social media for sports and smartphone photojournalism.
-In Spring
+During the Spring

-semester, Jan.
-28-May 15, students have opportunities to dig deeper into
+semester, students had the chance to dig deeper into

 the entertainment beat by studying at Semester in LA: Journalism, based

 at Raleigh Studios in Los Angeles.
-In Chicago, students will learn the
+In Chicago, students are learning the

 latest journalistic applications in Data Visualization, taught by an